callahantiff/PheKnowLator/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: All other types of issues
+about: All other issues
 title: Other
-labels: ''
+labels: other
-assignees: ''
+assignees: callahantiff

 ---